govarshini1695/Module-3/3B REGEX - PATTERN MATCHING USING REGEX.md

 ### RESULT
-Thus a Python program that matches a string that has an 'a' followed by anything, ending in 'b'.
+Thus a Python program that matches a string that has an 'a' followed by anything, ending in 'b' is executed successfully.